OHDSI/Circe/README.md

 * knockout-jqueryui (a set of jqueryUI to knockout bindings that we use for some of the UI elements)

 The application is configured to access a WebAPI instance running locally on port 8084 (tomcat default in Netbeans IDE).

+For deployment, you can alter the webAPI endpoint by editing the js/config.js property: webAPIRoot.